 One theory is that the alkaline nutrients in apple cider vinegar reduce the potency of the virus that causes cold sores to occur.

-Apple cider vinegar has been shown scientifically to have antimicrobial and antibacterial properties.
+Apple cider vinegar has been shown scientifically to have .
 Since cold sores are caused by a virus, not by bacteria, applying apple cider vinegar to a cold sore can’t cure it.

 Apple cider vinegar is effective at removing dead skin cells, however.
 For this reason, it may help cold sores go away more quickly once they’ve reached the scabbing stage.